Outer Space!

 Ironically, its development also took generations and then some through the power of capitalistic exploitation (read: widespread slavery).

-These units are comprised of various metals (primarily aluminum, titanium, and silicon) scrounged from distant planets considered neighbors and far, far away alike.
-The Valse d'Argent was initially intended for Alpha Centauri's waste heat, with the project beginning in late 2112, but Surya was a conveniently placed surprise.
+These units are comprised of various materials (primarily aluminum, titanium, and silicon) scrounged from distant planets considered neighbors and far, far away alike.
+The Valse d'Argent was initially intended for Alpha Centauri's waste heat, with the project beginning in 2077, but Surya was a conveniently placed surprise.
 The Valse was adjusted to target this new white dwarf.

 Surprisingly, the Valse d'Argent lacks actual silver.
 The name refers to its shiny silver sheen.